antouhou/grafo/README.md

 * Shape Rendering: Create and render complex vector shapes.
 * Image Rendering: Render images with support for clipping to shapes.
-* Text Rendering: Render text with customizable layout, alignment, and styling using the [glyphon](https://github.com/grovesNL/glyphon) crate.
+* Text Rendering: Load fonts and render text with customizable layout, alignment, and styling using the [glyphon](https://github.com/grovesNL/glyphon) crate.
 * Stencil Operations: Advanced stencil operations for clipping and masking.
-* Performance Optimization: Utilizes parallel processing with `rayon` to optimize rendering performance.

 Grafo [available on crates.io](https://crates.io/crates/grafo), and [API Documentation is available on docs.rs](https://docs.rs/grafo/).